Joabvoss1977/renovate-inure-bot/README.md

 # renovate-inure-bot
-automatically create mr for updating dependencies
+automatically create mr for updating dependencies on root